zlabjp/nghttpx-ingress-lb/README.md

 type: Opaque
 ```

+You can create this kind of secret using `kubectl create secret tls`
+subcommand.

 Referencing this secret in an Ingress will tell the Ingress controller to secure the channel from the client to the loadbalancer using TLS:

 ```yaml